 - more rugged and durable

-Another innovation of our patent pending technology is a hollow unibody collector frame wall with rounded corners.
+Another innovation of our patented technology is a hollow unibody collector frame wall with rounded corners.
 Our solar collector frame wall, which can also be licensed for use in conventional glazed flat plate collectors, has several benefits:

 - inexpensive to fabricate